marvolo3d/dotfiles/README.md

 ----
 ### • notes2me •
-* add a command reference for commonly used but often forgotten commands
+* ~~add a command reference for commonly used but often forgotten commands~~
+    * this is wip - may split out of README into separate files
+    * add git command reference
 * switch to zsh and integrate that config here
 * adopt tmux and it's config
 * write sync.sh for quick setup